Redback-Operations/redback-documentation/docs/cybersecurity/Blue Team/Wazuh Integrations/VirusTotal-Integration.md

 ### 3.5.
 Limitations

 The tool was implemented using the Public API, which is limited to 500 requests per day and 4 requests per minute.
-Thus, system-wide monitoring is not an option with VirusTotal.
-Only key directories can be monitored.
-Consequently, future work will focus on broader signature-based tools, such as YARA and ClamAV, to complement this hash-based approach.
+Thus, VirusTotal cannot be used for system-wide monitoring.
+Likewise, the Public API is severely limited to directories which do have a lot of recurring file modifications.
+While this is useful for, say, the internal file upload tool, it also means that popular malware directories like **/tmp** cannot be effectively monitored.
+Consequently, future work will need to focus on tools that do not rely on APIs, like YARA and ClamAV, to complement this hash-based approach.

+In addition, the tool uses hashes to detect uploaded malware samples.
+Yet, these hashes are limited to known malware samples.
+If an attacker were to apply an obfuscation or modification technique to an existing sample, which they have not applied elsewhere, VirusTotal would likely not detect the sample.
+Thus, while this integration enhances a defence-in-depth strategy, it should not be relied upon as the sole security measure.

-In addition, the public API is forbidden to be used in a commercial setting.
+Finally, the Public API is forbidden to be used in a commercial setting.
 Hence, if Redback Operations were to move to a commercial setting in the future, they would need to investigate the Premium API or other options.

 ## 4. References
 - [VirusTotal Integration Wazuh Guide](https://documentation.wazuh.com/current/user-manual/capabilities/malware-detection/virus-total-integration.html)